vedico-org/vedico/README.md

 # vedico
-Get font with logos and logo's svg to use in project.
-## Tutorial + example site coming soon
+### Font and svg collection of icons for developers.

+🌐 <a href="https://agrochal.me/vedico/index.html">See library and installation guide.</a> 🌐

-## Feel free to open issues with new logos wanted and Pull requests with yours logos in svg format.
+####  Feel free to open issues with new icons requests and pull request if you want to contribute and help us building vedico.
+#### Before you request new icon, please check our to-do list.